kupoback/bedrock-sage10/README.md

 ## Installing ACF JSON WP CLI plugin

+**Note** There is currently an issue experienced with this plugin where syncing files will cause the fields to jumble.

 All forge servers should come with WP-CLI installed, and on Sandbox 7, this step is already done for you, so you can skip it. if this is on a non-Sandbox 7 server, then after you `ssh` into the server, not as a root user, run the following command.

 ```shell